-What you should also know is that it can also happen that companies can create their own seals or stamps.
-These then incorrectly have nothing to do with an official registration office or anything else to do.
+What you should also know is that companies can also create their own seals or stamps.
+These then wrongly have nothing to do with an official registration office or anything else.

 However, these seals often look so sustainable and serious that you think you are buying a great, sustainable product.